jpeng06/Shopify-Mobile-Challenge-2019/README.md

 A screenshot of your app showing the Products List Page after clicking on “Aerodynamic” from the Tags List Page Your project code.

+## Feature

+- Images are loaded dynamically from Shopify API
+- Products are organized based on product tag
+- All data are loaded from Shopify API

 ## Demo

 <img src="https://github.com/jpeng06/Shopify-Mobile-Challenge-2019/blob/master/media/Simulator%20Screen%20Shot%20-%20iPhone%208%20Plus%20-%202018-09-13%20at%2021.28.23.png" height=500px>